Gates open 8:00am and close at sunset. Visitors should plan to be in their vehicles by sunset and headed out to avoid being locked in.

 Dogs at Mount Diablo State Park

 Dogs are allowed only in developed areas of the park.
 They must be kept on a leash during the day and in an enclosed vehicle or tent at night.
-Dogs are NOT permitted on trails or fire roads.
+Dogs are NOT permitted on trails, fire roads or in park buildings.

 Facilities - Activities